-"A visually stunning, cinematically breathtaking, female empowering game that we need to see more of in the industry."
+"The Lost Legacy is a visually stunning, cinematically breathtaking, female empowering game that we need to see more of in the industry."

-Time for one of those confessional backstory things.
+It is time for one of those confessional backstory things.

 I got into the Uncharted series a bit late.
 I bought the first game on the PS3 and, despite how beautiful the game was, quickly gave up on it because of my hatred of the console; I'm still not entirely sure why but I just could not get on with the PS3.
 When the PS4 came out I got one out of pure curiosity more than anything else and was nicely surprised at how much I loved my time with the console.
 This was around the same period that Naughty Dog announced the fourth and 'final' chapter of its Uncharted series, so I decided to give it another go.
 After borrowing the Collection from a friend I ended up completing all three games within a week and preordering U4 as the third set of credits rolled.
 To say I was now hooked was a slight understatement.